 In Harry Turtledove's Timeline-191 series, the majority of which is set between 1914 and 1945, we get an early 20th century version that could be considered a subtle parody: numerous characters comment on the word "swell" replacing "bully," and their difficulty adjusting.

 Turtledove is also fond of using the phrase "lick 'em" (It basically means "we'll kick their ass!").
 It shows up in just about every time period his books are set in: 1880s, 1910s, 1940s, 2080s...

-In the Dune prequels there are things called 'Cymeks,' apparently trying to combine 'cyborg' and 'mech' with a Really Kool K. Cybernetic and mechanical, huh?
+In the Legends of Dune prequels there are things called 'Cymeks,' apparently trying to combine 'cyborg' and 'mech' with a Really Kool K. Cybernetic and mechanical, huh?

 Probably the oldest example here, P. G. Wodehouse used a lot of slang from the 1890s in his works.